commercialprogression/compro_theme/README.md

 ## Recommended ##
 The theme now includes an optional Grunt project.
 Type 'npm install' in the theme root to download the dependencies.
 After that run 'grunt' to invoke the magic.
 You will need node.js and Grunt installed.

+If you wish to use bourbon, you will also need to run 'bower install'.